dotnet/infer/README.md

 * `test/`

-  * `TestApp` contains C# console application for quick invocation and debugging of variouse Infer&#46;NET components.
+  * `TestApp` contains C# console application for quick invocation and debugging of various Infer&#46;NET components.

   * `TestFSharp` is an F# console project for smoke testing of Infer&#46;NET F# wrapper.